-These 10 activities, some silly and some seriously cool, are ideas that every hummingbird enthusiast should experience.
+These activities, from hummingbird festivals to feeding tips, are seriously cool ideas that every hummingbird enthusiast should experience.

 Several years ago, I was lucky enough to take a trip to southeastern Arizona where every destination, hike and tour focused on hummingbirds.
 My fellow travelers and I walked around starry-eyed, clutching cameras and scribbling field notes as we watched the tree branches and feeders.
 And we weren’t disappointed; hummingbirds were everywhere.
 All told, I spotted 13 different species on that trip, including several rarities.

-The experience stuck with me, and made me realize that although watching hummingbirds at backyard sugar-water feeders is pretty wonderful, there are a lot of other ways to indulge that interest.
-This list of 10 hummingbird activities is a good place to start.
+The experience stuck with me, and made me realize that although watching hummingbirds at backyard sugar-water feeders and nectar flowers is pretty wonderful, there are a lot of other ways to indulge that interest.
+This list of 9 hummingbird activities is a good place to start.
 What are you waiting for?

 Southwestern states like Arizona, California, New Mexico and Texas offer the largest concentration of hummingbirds and a diverse range of hummingbird species.
 Destinations like Ramsey Canyon Preserve in Arizona or Davis Mountains State Park in Texas are especially known for plentiful and rare hummingbird sightings.
 But if such destinations are too far afield for you, take a day trip to a botanical garden that has plenty of sugar-water feeders.
 You’ll see hummingbirds by the dozen, especially during fall migration.